What’s the Matter with Adobe?

 The Examples are all Around you…

 This is the section of the article that is going to get a little inside baseball, so to speak.
-For the purposes of column inches, and sanity, I will confine these comparisons to Photoshop and Illustrator since they demonstrate that even two programs that have lived the longest in the Adobe house are not communicating properly.
+For the purposes of column inches and sanity, I will confine these comparisons to Photoshop and Illustrator since they demonstrate that even two programs that started in the Adobe house are not communicating properly.

 I could go on but in outlining these three simple issues we begin to see a pattern.
 The developers in one Adobe sandbox are unwilling, or more likely unable, to collaborate as seamlessly with each other as the separate departments of a design studio can with each other using the software Adobe developed!